Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 * [Arduino BLE Example Explained Step by Step](https://rootsaid.com/arduino-ble-example/)

 Although, I'm not sure any of the original code is left.
+Cite your sources.

 And if you'd rather look at the full code, it can be found at: